Phil Jackson: CBA and Puerto Rico (1982–1987)

 In the years immediately following the end of his playing career, Jackson coached in professional leagues like the Continental Basketball Association (CBA) and Puerto Rico's National Superior Basketball (BSN).
 While in the CBA, he won his first coaching championship, leading the Albany Patroons to their first title in 1984.
 Jackson was named the CBA Coach of the Year in 1985.
 In Puerto Rico, he coached the Piratas de Quebradillas (1984 and 1987) and the Gallitos de Isabela (1984–1986).
 He regularly sought NBA jobs, but was turned down.
 Jackson had acquired a reputation for being sympathetic to the counterculture during his playing years, which may have scared off potential NBA employers.

 Chicago Bulls (1987–1998)

 In 1987, Jackson was hired as an assistant coach by the Chicago Bulls under Doug Collins.
-He was promoted to head coach in 1989.
+He was promoted to head coach after Collins was fired in 1989.
 It was around this time that he met Tex Winter and became a devotee of Winter's triangle offense.

-Over nine seasons, Jackson coached the Bulls to six championships, winning three straight championships over separate three-year periods.
+Over nine seasons, Jackson and the Bulls made the playoffs every year and won six championships, winning three straight championships over separate three-year periods.

+After losing to the Detroit Pistons in the 1990 conference finals, Jackson convinced Michael Jordan to adopt Winter's triangle offense in order to counter the Pistons' Jordan Rules defensive strategy, and the Bulls swept the Pistons in the 1991 conference finals, enroute to defeating the Los Angeles Lakers in the NBA Finals.
+Two more championships followed, against the Portland Trail Blazers in 1992 and Phoenix Suns in 1993.
 The "three-peat" was the first since the Boston Celtics won eight titles in a row from 1959 through 1966.

-Jackson and the Bulls made the playoffs every year, and failed to win the title only three times.
-Michael Jordan's first retirement after the 1992–1993 season marked the end of the first "three-peat", and although Jordan returned just before the 1995 playoffs, it was not enough to prevent a playoff elimination by the Orlando Magic.
+Jordan's first retirement after the 1992–1993 season marked the end of the first "three-peat".
+In 1994, Jackson's Bulls faced the New York Knicks in the playoffs for the fourth consecutive time (the third straight time that Jackson faced off against Pat Riley who had been Knicks head coach since the 1991-92 season); this time the Knicks won in seven games in the conference semi-finals.
+The physical defense of the Knicks against the Bulls' superstars Jordan and Scottie Pippen during the 1992 playoffs had led to a feud between Jackson and Riley regarding the officiating and the Knicks' rough style of play.